cirruslabs/cirrus-ci-docs/docs/faq.md

 * 16.0 CPUs for Arm Linux platform (Containers).
 * 8.0 CPUs for Windows platform (Containers or VMs)
 * 8.0 CPUs for FreeBSD VMs.
-* 12.0 CPUs macOS VM (1 VM).
+* 4.0 CPUs macOS VM (1 VM).

 Note that a single task can't request more than 8 CPUs (except macOS VMs which are not configurable).

-!!! note "No Monthly Minute Limit"
+!!! note "Monthly CPU Minutes Limit"
-    There are no limits on how many minutes a month you can use!
-Please keep in mind that mining cryptocurrency is against our Terms of Service, and will most likely be blocked by firewall rules and other anti-fraud mechanisms.
-Be a good citizen in the OSS community!
+    Additionally there is an upper monthly limit on free usage equal to 40 [compute credits](pricing.md) (which is equal to 10,000 CPU-minutes for Linux tasks or 500 minutes for macOS tasks which always use 4 CPUs).

 If you are using Cirrus CI with your private personal repositories under the [$10/month plan](https://github.com/marketplace/cirrus-ci/plan/MDIyOk1hcmtldHBsYWNlTGlzdGluZ1BsYW45OTI=#pricing-and-setup)
 **you'll have twice the limits**: